 - (c) As of March 31, 2013, Interseguro sold part of this real estate investment in cash keeping a portion of the land for amounted to S/.8,557,000.
-This sale was made at market values amounting to S/.
+The sale was made at market values amounting to S/.
 128,952,000 in cash into Patrimonio Fideicomiso D.S.
 N°093-2002- EF Interproperties Holding II, an equity fund constituted in september 2011, whose investors are entities related to IFS, generating an earnings of approximately S/.40,579,000, which was recorded in the "Result of financial operations" caption of the consolidated statements of income; note 21. - (d) Interseguro holds the concession of surface rights on these buildings with the National Pension Funds Administration ("ONP" by its Spanish acronym).
 The term of this contract is 30 years extendable at maturity and comprises the payment to the ONP of an annual rent over a certain percentage of the gross income obtained from the operations of the mall which shall not be less than US\$ 800,000.
-During 2014 and 2013, Interseguro has provisioned as expense for this concept an approximate amount of S/.632,731,000 and S/.563,061, respectively, which was recorded in the "Result of financial operations" caption of the consolidated statements of income; see note 21.
+During 2014 and 2013, Interseguro has provisioned as expense for this concept an approximate amount of S/.1,262,906 and S/.1,144,590, respectively, which was recorded in the "Result of financial operations" caption of the consolidated statements of income; see note 21. - (e) As of June 30, 2014, Interseguro sold this real estate investment.
+This sale was made at market values amounting to S/.
+99,858,000 into Patrimonio Fideicomiso - D.S.
+N°093-2002- EF Interproperties Holding II, an equity fund constituted in september 2011, whose investors are entities related to IFS, generating an earnings of approximately S/.35,636,000, which was recorded in the "Result of financial operations" caption of the consolidated statements of income; note 21.